jaliyanimanthako/kitti-object-detection/README.md

 ## Further Developments
 ### Future Enhancements

-1. **Vehicle Type Detection**:
+1. **Vehicle Direction Detection**
-    - Extend the model to classify different types of vehicles (cars, trucks, buses, motorcycles, tuk-tuks, carts, etc.).
+    - Extend the model to detect the direction in which vehicles are moving.
-    - Use additional datasets or augment the KITTI dataset with more labeled data to include local vehicles like tuk-tuks and carts.
+    - Use additional datasets or augment the KITTI dataset with more labeled data to improve direction detection.

 2. **Speed Detection**:
     - Integrate optical flow techniques or employ multi-frame analysis to estimate the speed of detected vehicles.
     - Leverage sensor data from the dashboard camera if available.